ecyates/module-11-lesson-5-assignment/README.md

 - Ensure React-Bootstrap is installed in your project (npm install react-bootstrap bootstrap).
 - Import necessary components (Container, Row, Col, Image, Button) from React-Bootstrap.

-#### Apply a Color Scheme:
+- **Apply a Color Scheme**:
     - Use React-Bootstrap utilities to apply a color scheme that matches your app's design.
 Focus on text colors and backgrounds to make the NotFound page visually appealing.

-#### Structure Content with Grid:
+- **Structure Content with Grid**:
     - Use the Container, Row, and Col components to structure the message and image within a grid layout, ensuring content is well-organized and responsive.

-### Add an Engaging Image:
+-  **Add an Engaging Image**:
     - Include a friendly or humorous image related to navigation errors.
 This image should be responsive and fit well within the grid layout.

-#### Enhance Navigation with NavLink:
+- **Enhance Navigation with NavLink**:
     - Replace the <Link> component with React-Bootstrap's NavLink for better styling and integration.
 Ensure the navigation back to the homepage is clear and inviting.

 **Expected Outcome**: